 Roof Sagging

 Structural issues can arise from a building settling over time.
 As the foundation of a building shifts, parts of the roof may sag, creating uneven areas.
 Additionally, sagging can occur if the roof is not properly supported during construction.
 Insufficient joists or beams can lead to uneven surfaces, further contributing to water pooling.
+To put this in perspective, a 1-inch deep pool of water over a 10×10 foot area adds 500-550 pounds of unexpected load to the structure.
 In some cases, the weight of HVAC units or other rooftop features can worsen structural weaknesses, increasing the risk of depressions forming.

 Heavy Foot Traffic